vEnhance/1802/src/flux.typ

     - If you are using $(x,y)$-coordinates to parametrize (meaning $cal(S)$ is $z=f(x,y)$ or a level surface), use the magic formulas in rows 1 or 2 of @table-magic-cross-prod-n-dS.
+    - For a flat surface, it's easy (row 3 of @table-magic-cross-prod-n-dS).
-    - If $cal(S)$ is specifically given by cylindrical/spherical coordinates with fixed radius, use rows 3 or 4 of @table-magic-cross-prod-n-dS.
+    - If $cal(S)$ is specifically given by cylindrical/spherical coordinates with fixed radius, use rows 4 or 5 of @table-magic-cross-prod-n-dS.
     - Otherwise, evaluate the cross product manually:
       - Pick a parametrization $bf(r)(u,v) : cal(R) -> RR^3$ of the surface $cal(S)$.
         Sort of like in @sec-flex-param, you have some freedom in how you set the parametrization.